harshshah-24/F1-win-predictor/README.md

 10. **Performance Variance**: Variance in the driver's finishing positions in recent races (a measure of consistency).

 These features are automatically extracted and engineered from the historical data for each driver and team, and are used as input to the deep learning model for both training and prediction.

+## Final Model Performance
+After training the deep learning model on the engineered features and historical race data, the final model achieved the following evaluation metrics on the test set:

+- Mean Absolute Error (MAE): 2.63
+- Mean Squared Error (MSE): 13.15
+- R² Score: 0.513

+These metrics indicate the average prediction error and the proportion of variance in actual race results explained by the model.

 ## Notes